yaaminiv/yaaminiv.github.io/_posts/2021-06-05-Hawaii-Gigas-Methylation-Analysis-Part19.md

 ### Moving on to standard `blastx`

 I reworked [this script](https://github.com/RobertsLab/project-gigas-oa-meth/blob/master/code/11-blastx.sh) for `blastx` instead of `DIAMOND blastx`.
 It wasn't too difficult, as the syntax is mostly similar between the two programs.
+I started running this on `mox`, so hopefully it finishes in a day and I can use the output for enrichment analysis!

 # Exit script if any command fails
 set -e